Skip to Content

 because if the heartbeat isn't strong and steady, blood can

 collect, or pool, in the atria.
 And pooled blood is more likely to form clots.
-Clots can travel through the bloodstream to the brain and other areas such as the legs.
-If clots travel to the brain, they can block blood flow and cause a stroke.
+Clots can travel through the bloodstream to the brain and cause a stroke.

 Your doctor can help you know your risk of a stroke based on your age and health.
 This information can help you and your doctor decide how to lower your risk.